MartinKochanov/Vehicle-Rental-System/README.md

 Firstly im structuring my class hierarchy and creating a class which is goint to manage the invoice printing:<br>
   Base Class: Vehicle,<br>
-  Subclasses: Car, Motorcycle, CargoVan<br>
+  Subclasses: Car, Motorcycle, CargoVan with attributes and methods tailored to each vehicle type (safetyRating for Car, riderAge for Motorcycle and driverExperience for CargoVan).<br>
   Rental Class: managing the invoice printing<br>
-  Adding attributes and methods tailored to each vehicle type (safetyRating for Car, riderAge for Motorcycle and driverExperience for CargoVan).<br>
 <br>
 After i am creating utility classes for:<br>
   Validations: Ensures integrity of user inputs (e.g., customer details, vehicle specifics, rental periods).<br>